denog/denog.github.io/de/meetings/denog14/index.md

 # Hygiene Concept

-DENOG14 is our first in-person conference since the start of the ongoing coronavirus pandemic.
+DENOG14 is our first in-person conference since the start of the ongoing COVID19 pandemic.
 Especially in our field, where many people work on critical infrastructure, we must take responsibility to ensure a safe event.

 We will provide a free-of-charge dedicated COVID testing facility on site and require attendees to test daily before entering the event location.
 We encourage participants to wear masks.